 After hearing this, I had to rethink my beliefs around multi-tasking.
 So, I went to the research.
 After navigating through multiple articles with links to scientific studies, I came back to the conclusion that multitasking really does not exist.
-It made me see the flaw in Huberman’s thinking because he even stated that the brain is more focused on one thing than the other in the example he have, which is a lot like the concept that Professor Stefani, along with many other psychologists state, that the brain is merely focused on one thing, then it switches its attention to something else.
+It made me see the flaw in Huberman’s thinking because he even stated that the brain is more focused on one thing than the other in the example he had, which is a lot like the concept that Professor Stefani, along with many other psychologists state, that the brain is merely focused on one thing, then it switches its attention to something else.
 Therefore, in the case of Huberman, the adults are mostly focused on their meal, until their child, or children, do something that needs their attention.

 Why should we unlearn and relearn?